mishoo/UglifyJS/README.md

 default it will keep JSDoc-style comments that contain "@preserve", "@license" or "@cc_on" (conditional compilation for IE).
 You can pass `--comments all` to keep all the comments, or a valid JavaScript regexp to keep only comments that match this regexp.
-For example `--comments '/foo|bar/'` will keep only comments that contain "foo" or "bar".
+For example `--comments /^!/` will keep comments like `/*!
+Copyright Notice */`.

 Note, however, that there might be situations where comments are lost.
 For
 example: